On alternating-conjugate splitting methods: Constructing alternating-conjugate schemes

 \subsection{Numerical examples}

-Whereas in the previous sections we have analyzed the main qualitative properties of alternating-conjugate numerical schemes, our purpose here is to illustrate the efficiency of the new integrators on practical computations involving some of the linear differential systems considered before.
+While in the previous sections we have analyzed the main qualitative properties of alternating-conjugate numerical schemes, our purpose here is to illustrate the efficiency of the new integrators on practical computations involving some of the linear differential systems considered before.

-\paragraph{Linear Hamiltonian systems.} We first consider a Hamiltonian system \eqref{Ham.1} described by a matrix $H$ of the form \eqref{eq:conj_int} with 5 frequencies $\omega_j > 0$ chosen as random numbers, $0.2077 < \omega_j < 0.8443$, and split it into two parts $H = A + B$.
+\paragraph{Linear Hamiltonian systems.} We first consider a Hamiltonian system \eqref{Ham.1} described by a matrix $H$ of the form \eqref{eq:conj_int} with 5 frequencies $\omega_j > 0$ chosen as random numbers, $0.2077 < \omega_j < 0.8443$, and split it into two parts $H = A + B$, {as in the previous examples}.
 We also take a random initial condition $y_0 \in \mathbb{R}^{10}$, integrate the system until the final time $t_f = 60$ and compute the error in the preservation of the energy $\mathcal{H}(y) = y^T H y /2$ at the final time for different step sizes $h$.
-Finally, we depict this error as a function of the number of basic maps $\Psi_h^{[2]}$ evaluated by each numerical integrator.
-In this way we get the graph of Figure \ref{figure.6} (left).
-In all cases we take $\Psi_h^{[2]}$ as the Strang splitting.
-Thick solid lines correspond to AC methods \eqref{nac4} and \eqref{nac6}, of order 4 and 6, respectively, whereas grey lines are obtained by the most efficient 4th-, 6th- and 8th-order palindromic compositions with real coefficients involving, respectively, 5, 13 and 21 symmetric 2nd-order maps $\Psi_h^{[2]}$ per integration step (see \cite{blanes24smf}, Table 8.1).
+Finally, we depict this error as a function of the number of basic {2nd-order} maps $\Psi_h^{[2]}$ evaluated by each numerical integrator.
+In this way we get the graph of Figure \ref{figure.6} (left). {Lines coded as AC-4 and AC-6 correspond to AC methods \eqref{nac4} and \eqref{nac6}, of order 4 and 6, respectively, whereas lines denoted as P-4, P-6 and P-8} are obtained by the most efficient 4th-, 6th- and 8th-order palindromic compositions with real coefficients involving, respectively, 5, 13 and 21 symmetric 2nd-order maps $\Psi_h^{[2]}$ per integration step (see \cite{blanes24smf}, Table 8.1).